-Working across mediums, she has presented installations, performances, and sound sculptures at SF International Arts Festival (San Francisco, USA), Tokyo International Dance Film Festival (Tokyo, Japan), High Zero Festival (Baltimore, USA), Sound Forms Symposium (Copenhagen, Denmark), Museum of Modern and Contemporary Art of Bolzano (Bolzano, Italy), The Stone (New York, USA), KM28 (Berlin, Germany), among many others.
+She has presented her installations, performances, sculptures, sound art, and videos at High Zero Festival (Baltimore, USA), KM28 (Berlin, Germany), Museum of Modern and Contemporary Art of Bolzano (Bolzano, Italy), SF International Arts Festival (San Francisco, USA), Sound Forms Symposium (Copenhagen, Denmark), The Stone (New York, USA), and Tokyo International Dance Film Festival (Tokyo, Japan), among many others.

 片岡彩子:アーティスト。ミルズ・カレッジ電子音楽学科芸術修士課程修了。ポーリン・オリヴェロス、マギー・ペインに師事。音、空間、身体をコンセプトに、サウンド・インスタレーション、空間演出、舞台パフォーマンス、即興演奏(エレクトロニクス、ターンテーブル、コンピュータ)等の作品を制作、欧米各地で活動。